adankha/15-Puzzle-Algorithm-Comparisons/README.md

 __iddfs.py:__ Iterative Deepening Depth First Search file that attempts to find the goal state using IDDFS both iteratively and recurisvely.

 __main.py:__ The main driver of the program.
+(Simple terminal GUI to prompt user for a board or to randomize it).

 __node.py:__ A node class that holds the current board, the parent board (where it came from), the heuristic value of the board, and the total cost to get to that board.

 ## Limitations:
 If a "difficult" board is passed in, none of these search algorithms will work.
 They will timeout after 15 seconds due to using up all the memory.
 The solution to this would be to use A-Star and create subsets of the Puzzle Board and break up the board into smaller components to have "smaller" goal states.
 This will fix this memory usage issue/limitations.
-This can easily be achievable once I have more time to work on it :)
+As of right now, the A-Star Manhattan Heuristic program used for this project can complete 99% of all board states.
+The fix can be easily be achievable once I have more time to work on it :)

+## TODOs:
+Handle the case explained in the limitations
+Use a mathematical technique of inversions to determine *immediately* if a board is solvable or not.

 __*Output Example:*__